International Research on Youth Sport, Physical Activity and Health

 Mission

-• Test relevance and application of existing conceptual frameworks with underserved populations and develop context-specific approaches to advance international and cross-cultural research in youth sport and PA
+• Test the relevance and application of existing conceptual frameworks with underserved populations and develop context-specific approaches to advance international and cross-cultural research in youth sport and PA

-• Make a case for the value of youth sport and PA to youth empowerment, health promotion and livelihoods in Africa
+• Make a case for the value of youth sport and PA to youth empowerment, health promotion, and livelihoods in Africa